PurpleTree HR logo

 2. Automatic Enrolment: Enrol eligible employees without requiring them to take action

-3. Payroll Deductions: Deduct employee contributions from gross pay
+3. Payroll Deductions: Deduct employee contributions from net pay

 4. Employer Contributions: Pay matching employer contributions